KorfLab/intronomicon/bakeoff/README.md

 ------------------------------------------------------------------------------

-## Alignment Wrapper ##
+## Alignment Evaluator ##

-`alignment-wrapper.py` provides a consistent interface for every program.
-Input files are fasta, output is .fx.
+`evaluate-aligner.py` provides a consistent interface for every program.

-Output is not yet complete for SAM files.

 Many things are not optimized yet.

 - Resources
 - Alignment and splicing parameters